Tarun727272/01_QR-Generator/README.md

 # 01_QR-Generator

-This is gnerate aby type of text or URL which is help to hide the content.
+ This is generate type of text or url to convert in QR code
+                    which can help to the message or url might kept to be aria-hiddento acces anyone.